 The Neighbors: Income

-The neighbors in the El Rio Rd / Dos Palmas Rd neighborhood in Victorville are upper-middle income, making it an above average income neighborhood.
+The neighbors in the El Rio Rd / Dos Palmas Rd neighborhood in Victorville are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 53.2%
+is a lower rate of childhood poverty than is found in 55.8%

 The Neighbors: Occupations